imwrite

 — Type of compression

-(default) | 'lossless'
+(default) | "lossless"

-Type of compression, specified as the comma-separated pair consisting of
+Type of compression, specified as "lossy"

-Example: 'Mode','lossless'
+Example: "Mode","lossless"

 ProgressionOrder